devmentor-pl/task-html-and-css-basics/README.md

 **Webpage Demo**</br></br>
 This is my first webpage ever created.
+It is a summary of my skills acquired after completing one of the units of my fronted developer course.
 It is a project of webpage offering ready-made templates.
 It consists of six parts: *a header, fours sections and a footer.*</br>